minnowlab/cast_about_for/README.md

 end
 ```

 Suck as `Equal`.
-If you want alias of 'category', you can
+If you want alias of 'category' argument, you can

 ``` ruby
 # params = {other_name: "food"}